Earl Mann

-Earl W. Mann (June 8, 1886 - 1969) was a state legislator in Colorado.
+Earl W. Mann (June 8, 1886 – 1969) was a state legislator and columnist in Colorado in the United States.
 The Denver Public Library has a collection of his papers.

 He was born in Lyons, Iowa.
 He served in the U.S. Army during World War I and was badly injured by poison gas.
-He was treated at Fitzsimmons Army Hospital in Denver.
+He was treated at Fitzsimmons Army Hospital in Denver, Colorado.
 He was first elected to the Colorado House of Representatives in 1942 and served five consecutive terms.
 He was a Republican.

 He wrote newspaper columns.
 His columns expressed opposition to lynching and disbelief that legislation to make it a federal crime failed.
 He also wrote in opposition to the Alien Land Act.
 His February 19, 1944 column stated the act was "fascism appearing in a new suit of clothes, without bathing, permitting the noxious body odors to disclose its identity, and its subtle purpose: Japanese and then Negroes and Jews."

+His name was recorded as Edward W. Mann.
+He was inducted into the Colorado Black Hall of Fame.

+He served in the Colorado House of Representatives from 1943-49 and 1951-54.